josecaloca/Introduction-To-Statistical-Learning/0. Environment Setup/readme.md

 2. Navigate to the directory containing the `docker-compose.yml` file.

-3. Open a terminal and run the following command to start the JupyterLab environment:
+3. Open a terminal and run the following commands to start the JupyterLab environment:

+    ```bash
+    docker-compose build
+    ```
     ```bash
     docker-compose up
     ```